 In the 17th century, as the port city of Kolkata (then called Calcutta) was gaining economic prominence with the development of maritime trade, Armenians, primarily merchants and traders, accepted the invitation of the British administrator Job Charnock to become among the first foreign immigrants to formally settle in the city.

 Regarded as the “Mother Church of the Indian Armenians,” the sanctuary was first built in the year 1688 and then rebuilt in 1724 after the original wooden structure perished in a fire in 1707.
 The second church, still standing on the Armenian community’s old burial grounds, was named after the principal benefactor of its reconstruction efforts, Agha Nazar.
 The steeple, the belfry, and the clock tower were added later.

 The church complex comprises the luminous marble edifice of Kolkata’s oldest existing Christian church.
 To a first-time visitor, the pristine white structure seems like an island drifting on a sea of old tombstones.
-Reposing under the sun-dappled shade of the tropical trees that border the compound, these tombstones are mostly plain or embellished with marble crosses, with some bearing inscriptions in the Cyrillic script and the rest in the Roman script.
+Reposing under the sun-dappled shade of the tropical trees that border the compound, these tombstones are mostly plain or embellished with marble crosses, with some bearing inscriptions in the Armenian script and the rest in the Roman script.